f13rce/QUICPerformanceTests/README.md

 - Unix-like OS such as Ubuntu 18.04
 - wget service
 - Python 3.6 or higher
+- screen service

-To start the pipeline, type "python3 browsetest.py".
+To start the pipeline, type `python3 browsetest.py`.
 Be sure to edit the script's head to your needs, as is commented in the files.
+Optionally, run `screentest.sh` to run the browsetest.py as a separate screen job.